quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 ### External files

-As with Vega, you can you can provide either a relative path or URL to the dataset file.
+As with Vega, you can provide either a relative path or URL to the dataset file.

 ```json
 // echarts.json